ChunkyMonkey11/AzureHackathonTodo/README.md

 - Supabase team for the amazing backend service
 - React team for the powerful frontend framework
 - OpenAI for the AI capabilities
+- GitHub Copilot for accelerating our development process
 - Tech2Hard for guidance through project.